tessleptrue/wesshacks/README.md

 ###### Instructions for viewing app using Android Studio (assuming user already has Android Studio set up)

 1. cd into mobile_app
-2. Run npm install in the terminal
-3. Run npm run android in the terminal
+2. In the termianl run the following commands: npm install npm install @react-native-async-storage/async-storage@1.23.1 npm install @react-native-picker/picker@2.9.0 npm install react-native-safe-area-context@4.12.0 npm install react-native-screens@4.4.0 npm run android
-4. There is no need to edit any of the code to include your personal IP address
+6. There is no need to edit any of the code to include your personal IP address

 #### Ford's Postman Interface: